 During its first sixty years, the school often struggled with malnutrition, disease, loss of limbs from farming accidents, and abusive physical and mental disciplinary regimes.
 In its final years,

 there were less reports of such severe problems, perhaps due to changing social norms, and reforms put in place by less disciplinarian principals.
 In the testimony given by former students about their experiences at the school, you will hear about some of the many hardships, as well as the good times, and its positive influence teaching, reading, writing, and work ethic.

 Katherine Lyndsay Nichols, "Investigation of unmarked graves and burial grounds at the Brandon Indian Residential School" (includes a list of name of all children known to have been buried at Brandon Indian Residential School)

 The AGSM Billboard Advisory circle provides guidance and feedback throughout the production and planning process and is comprised of: Peter Morin, Jason Gobeil, Leah Laplante, Lisa Wood, Chris Reid, Roberta MacKinnon, and Debbie Huntinghawk.

-This initiative is made possible by The Whitehead Foundation For Western Manitoba Inc. as well as the Community Fund for Canada’s 150th, a collaboration between the Brandon Area Community Foundation, the Government of Canada, and extraordinary leaders from coast to coast to coast.
+Support for this project has been provided by The Whitehead Foundation For Western Manitoba Inc; the RBC Emerging Artists Project; and the Community Fund for Canada’s 150th, a collaboration between the Brandon Area Community Foundation, the Government of Canada, and extraordinary leaders from coast to coast to coast.